apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # endpoints.enabled=true
 # endpoints.sensitive=true

-# management.security.enabled=true
-# management.contextPath=/status
+management.contextPath=/status
+management.security.enabled=true
+management.security.roles=ACTUATOR,ADMIN
+management.security.sessions=if_required

 # Each of the below endpoints can either be disabled
-# or can be marked as 'sensitive' to enable authentication.
+# or can be individually marked as 'sensitive' (or not)
+# to enable authentication.

 # endpoints.restart.enabled=false
 # endpoints.shutdown.enabled=false